 they took over a brownstone in bed-stuy.

-living communally, they turned their basement into a rehearsal space, an art gallery, and a community staple.
+living communally, they turned their home into a rehearsal and performance space, an underground art gallery, and a community staple.